dletorey/rebuild/src/travel/europe/Turkiye/turkiye-animal-count.md

 ### In Kalkan

-- Cat, everywhere, at least 4 in our hotel
+- Cats, everywhere, at least 4 in our hotel
 - Dogs, absolutely loads of them